saieva/saieva.github.io/index.markdown

 This is Saieva.com, the personal Website of Sal Saieva.
 You can find my career history on [LinkedIn][SalSaievaLinkedInURL] and how I can help your startup or enterprise project on the [About page][SalSaievaAboutURL].

-I created MettleCVE, a vulnerability lookup tool for iPhone, to help Security Remediation teams fix cybersecurity issues faster.
-You can see quick 35-second a demo of the app [here on YouTube][MettleCVEYouTubeDemoURL].
+I created [MettleCVE][MettleCVEAppURL], a vulnerability lookup tool for iPhone, to help Security Remediation teams fix cybersecurity issues faster.
+You can see a quick 35-second demo of the app [here on YouTube][MettleCVEYouTubeDemoURL].

 ---
 <br>